codio-templates/Onboarding-Quick-Start/.guides/content/Creating-a-course-4e79.md

 To rename or delete an element in your guide, right-click on the item in the index.

-To get full details about Guides, please [refer to the documentation](https://codio.com/docs/content/authoring/page-edit/edit/).
+For full details about Guides, please [refer to the documentation](https://codio.com/docs/content/authoring/page-edit/edit/).